Hydraulic Captive Reel Winches

 In most cases, you will not need an additional footblock because the tensioner can be mounted as a footblock.
 The motor mounts on the underside of the deck so it will not be seen.
 The top of the tensioner is enclosed with a cover plate.

-How easy is it to remove the Captive Reel Winch if it needs service?
+How easy is it to remove hydraulic or electric Captive Reel Winches if they need service?

 Are there drawings available for each Captive Reel Winch?